KarinaDabbraccio/it-help-app/README.md

 - [django-dotenv](https://github.com/jpadilla/django-dotenv) (>=1.4.2) for environment setup
 - [psycopg2](https://pypi.org/project/psycopg2/) (>=2.9.3) for integration with PostgreSQL 14

+Finally, install [PostgreSQL](https://www.postgresql.org/download/) locally and follow the installation guide.
+Ensure that it is running on `localhost:5432`.

 ## Running in Python (in the following order)

 1. `python manage.py makemigrations src` (Create migrations for the database)